MicrosoftDocs/customer-insights/ci-docs/dsr-rights-requests.md

 # Data Subject Rights (DSR) requests under GDPR

 The European Union’s General Data Protection Regulation (GDPR) has been in effect since May 25, 2018.
 It gives significant rights to individuals regarding their data.
 The GDPR is about protecting and enabling the privacy rights of individuals.
-You can read more about Microsoft's commitment to security and compliance at the [Microsoft Trust Center](https://www.microsoft.com/trust-center).
+Read more about Microsoft's commitment to security and compliance at the [Microsoft Trust Center](https://www.microsoft.com/trust-center).

 We're committed to helping our customers meet their GDPR requirements.
-It includes the right to delete and export data that includes personal information such as user IDs, phone numbers, and email addresses.
+It includes the right to delete or export data that includes personal information such as user IDs, phone numbers, and email addresses.
 Administrators can implement user requests to delete or export personal data.

 ## Responding to GDPR data subject delete requests for Customer Insights